NIKJOJO/Customer_and_Product_Analysis_Using_SQL/README.md

 # SQL_Project: Analysis of Sales Records for Scale Model Cars

 ## Introduction
 Welcome to my project report, where I will analyze data from a [sales records database](https://github.com/NIKJOJO/SQL_Project/blob/main/stores.db) for scale model cars.
-My main objective is to extract valuable insights to support decision-making within our company.
+My main objective is to extract valuable insights to support decision-making within the company.

 To gain a visual understanding of the database structure, refer to the [schema image](https://github.com/NIKJOJO/SQL_Project/blob/main/scale%20model%20cars%20database%20schema.png).